NYU-robot-learning/decision-making-sp25/docusaurus/website/src/pages/logistics.md

 ### Office Hours
 * Lerrel: TBD
-* Gaoyue / Nikhil: TBD
+* Gaoyue / Nikhil: Thu 5-6 PM

 ## Remarks
 * A student in this course is expected to act professionally.
 Please also follow the GSAS regulations on academic integrity found here: https://gsas.nyu.edu/about-gsas/policies-and-procedures/gsas-statement-on-academic-integrity.html